YanivDoron/Accelerating-Matrix-Multiplication-/README.md

 Where each element in the result matrix C is computed as: C[i][j] = ∑ A[i][k] * B[k][j]
 he implementation aims to compute this efficiently on the GPU using CUDA.

+## ✅ Simplifying Assumptions

+- **Contiguous Memory:** All matrices are stored contiguously (row-major).
+- **Device-Resident:** All matrices reside in GPU memory.
+No host-device transfers during computation.
+- **FP32 Precision:** All computations are done in 32-bit float (no quantization).
+- **No Quantization:** This implementation avoids any form of reduced precision for maximum accuracy.

 ## 📚 Chronological Progression of GPU Optimizations

 This project explores the step-by-step enhancement of matrix multiplication performance through GPU acceleration.
 We begin by setting a strong CPU baseline and progressively implement and evaluate GPU optimizations.
 Each step focuses on exposing more parallelism, reducing memory latency, and increasing arithmetic throughput.
 At every stage, we analyze what improvements were effective and what challenges were encountered, gradually building toward a highly optimized GPU kernel.